 Athletic Department Participation Statement

-Athletic activities at CUA are conducted in a manner designed to protect and enhance the physical and educational well being of students.
-Academics and sportsmanship are important components of ones ability to participate in the athletic programs, which is considered a privilege and not a right of students.
+Athletic activities at Catholic are conducted in a manner designed to protect and enhance the physical and educational well-being of students.
+Academics and sportsmanship are important components of one's ability to participate in the athletic programs, which is considered a privilege and not a right of students.
 Students who believe that they have been discriminated against in any sport may file a grievance by following the university's discrimination complaint procedures.